-How apropos.
-My father ushered me into this world (with my mother’s help, of course!).
+How appropriate.
+My father ushered me into this world (with my mother’s help, of course).
 I would help my father move onto the next blissful phase, just by being present to whatever showed up for him.

 My beloved father passed in the fall of 2011, a few days before his 81st birthday.
 We celebrated his entire span of life that day, not the beginning of a new year.

 Unfortunately for me and perhaps for others who are grieving out there, society doesn’t necessarily consider death as a time to celebrate with great fanfare and joyful trumpets.
 Unlike a birth that’s usually a time of rejoicing within one’s community, death seems to be a time to be silent, to withdraw, to wait until the grief has subsided and only then re-enter the world as your same ol’ usual self.